TransistorFM/podcastindustry.org/README.md

 - Patreon press release: "Podcasters earned over $350 million from their real fans on Patreon last year" (2023)[^14]

 Rationale:
 This figure comes directly from Patreon's press release.
 While there are other platforms for direct listener support (like Buy Me a Coffee, Ko-fi, etc.), Patreon is the dominant player in this space for podcasters.
-The $350 million likely represents a significant majority of direct listener support for podcasters.
+The $350 million likely represents the majority of direct listener support for podcasters.

 ### 5. Podcast Production Services